m4xst3r/Udacity-FindingLaneLines/writeup_FindingLaneLines.md

 Also it  would be better to not only use the gradient of the lines to sperate them between right and left.

-Another improvement would be to not only extracct lines and gather more information from picture.
+Another improvement would be to not only extract lines and gather more information from picture.

-Another potential improvement could be to ...